J0rgeSerran0/FeatureFlags/README.md

 # Introduction
-Quick and easy implementation of *FeatureFlags* in .Net Core applications
+Quick and easy implementation of *FeatureFlags* in .Net Core, ASP.NET Core or Azure projects.

 In the code you will see a sample to implement *FeatureFlags* on your .NET Core 3.x applications.